resbaz/nectar-cloud-lessons/Lessons/Lesson_VII/Lesson_VII.md

 -- *Slide End* --

-All being well, you should get a "No such file" error when you try to look at file1.txt.
+All being well, you should get a "No such file" error when you try to look at `temp.txt`.

 Hold up a Red sticky note if you need help,
 Otherwise a green one when you are done.